 During my police career I worked closely with other Law Enforcement Agencies both in the United Kingdom and abroad.
 Equally, I have developed strong working relationships with both statutory and non-statutory partner agencies, particularly those working within or in support of the Criminal Justice System.

 In 2015, I successfully completed a Master of Studies in Criminology and Police Management at Cambridge University.
 During the course of this programme of study, I undertook an exploratory analysis into the relationship between the use of gang injunctions as a crime reduction strategy and violent crime in Merseyside.
 This work has subsequently been published and is designed to help support the development of evidence based practice in the police service.

 I was appointed as a Lecturer in the Liverpool Centre for Advanced Policing Studies in 2017

-2017, Cambridge University Health Partners, Cambridge, United Kingdom, MSt Criminology and Police Management
+2017, University of Cambridge, United Kingdom, MSt Criminology and Police Management

 Lecturer, Liverpool Centre for Advanced Policing Studies, Liverpool John Moores University, Liverpool, 2017 - present

 Carr R, Slothower M, Parkinson J. 2017.
 Do Gang Injunctions Reduce Violent Crime?
 Four Tests in Merseyside, UK Cambridge Journal of Evidence-Based Policing, 1 :195-210 >DOI